 The Company maintains restricted cash for certain lease agreements and letters of credit by which the Company has pledged cash and cash equivalents as collateral.
-Separately, the Company also maintains restricted cash for debt servicing of its 9.5% non-recourse 2035 notes.
-See "Note 7.
-Debt" for further information regarding the 9.5% non-recourse 2035 notes.
 The cash-related amounts reported in the table above exclude the Company's investments in any short and long-term marketable securities that are reported separately on the condensed consolidated balance sheets.